 - Property damage

 The first step in the Florida tenant eviction begins with a notice.
-The notice must specify the breach committed and give appropriate notice.
+It must specify the breach committed and give appropriate notice.
 For instance, for nonpayment of rent, the landlord must give the tenant a three-day notice to either leave or pay the unpaid rent.

-If the tenant doesn’t leave, then the only option left for the landlord is to file an eviction lawsuit in court.
+If the Florida tenant doesn’t leave, then the only option left for the landlord is to file an eviction lawsuit in a Florida court.
 You cannot forcibly remove a tenant's personal property from the rental unit.

 Landlord Access to Rental Property

-Landlords can enter their rental properties at certain times, for certain reasons.
-Under Florida’s landlord-tenant law, the landlord can enter a renter’s rental dwelling unit for issues related to:
+Florida landlords can enter their rental properties at certain times, for certain reasons.
+Under Florida’s landlord-tenant law, the landlord can enter a renter’s rental unit for issues related to:

 - To issue eviction or ejection notice